-Stay Alert During Winter
+Stay Away From Illness During Winter

-Stay Alert During Winter
+Stay Away from Illness During Winter

 Winter season

 Some people wait for winter eagerly and some dread its arrival.
-For some winter is the season of celebration, warmth, comfort, good food, sitting near the fireplace and snuggling in a warm blanket.
+For some, winter is the season of celebration, warmth, comfort, good food, sitting near the fireplace and snuggling in a warm blanket.
 They say winter is the season to show your true character.
 You need to channelise the inner warrior in you to work in extremely cold weather and take care of your family at the same time.

-For some winter is shivering cold and depressing.
+For some, winter is shivering cold and depressing.
 They hate to go out due to extreme temperatures and miss outdoor activities.
-Most of us have similar issues, we welcome the new season and the celebrations but then some common winter problems make us dread winter.
+Most of us have similar issues; we welcome the new season and the celebrations, but then some common winter problems make us dread winter.
 So, it is important to take certain precautions during the winter season to make it a happy winter.
 Some of these that each of us must take, are as follows;

-1. Precautions to fight against Winter Diseases
+1. Precautions Against Winter Diseases

 Certain diseases like the common cold, pneumonia and flu affect most people during the winter season.
+For most people, winters are traumatic because of cold and other winter illnessesLet's find out more about them.

 A, Common Cold

-You need to wear a mask, wear multiple layered clothes and try home remedies such as gargling, steam inhalation and ginger tea to keep cough and cold away.
+You need to wear a mask, wear multiple-layered clothes and try home remedies such as gargling, steam inhalation and ginger tea to keep cough and cold away.

 B, Pneumonia

-Sometimes cold can take the worst turn if not managed properly and could lead to pneumonia.
-The early symptoms of pneumonia could be hard and it keeps getting worse.
-Though it is due to bacterial infection it can affect you in multiple ways like fever, mucus, chills and breathing problems.
+Sometimes a cold can take the worst turn if not managed properly and could lead to pneumonia.
+The early symptoms of pneumonia can be hard and it keeps getting worse.
+Though it is due to bacterial infection, it can affect you in multiple ways, like fever, mucus, chills and breathing problems.
+It gets cured with a visit to your medical practitioner and antibiotic doses.
+But sometimes, patients might need care and treatment in a hospital due to the severity of problems faced by them.

 C, Flu

 Flu is the most commonly faced health issue during the winter season and is something that troubles everyone the most.
-To stay away from flu or to get rid of it easily, you need to ensure cleanliness.
+To stay away from the flu or to get rid of it easily, you need to ensure cleanliness.
 Washing your hands before having food is a must to keep bacteria at bay.

 You need to cover yourself properly and wear socks to keep your body warm.
 Drink hot soups and broth to keep yourself warm and comfortable.
 Tea, coffee and hot chocolate are other options to keep yourself warm.